Skin Redness

 Conventional context

 Conventional health education resources generally note that skin redness can arise from a wide range of situations.
 The significance of redness often depends on accompanying features—pain, swelling, warmth, blistering, fever, or spreading patterns can each shift the context.
 Transient redness after sun exposure or physical exertion, for instance, is discussed differently than redness that appears without an identifiable trigger or worsens over time.
+Patient-facing references often distinguish between diffuse flushing, localized irritation, and rash-like patterns when describing skin redness, because each suggests a somewhat different set of contributors.

 Complementary & traditional approaches (educational)